 - Vendors open mall stores, for example, in this stage, ancillary to design decision making.

 - No new great products are launched, despite expensive misfires.
 Companies go after markets they don't understand.
 From a creative perspective, the company becomes derivative and inert.
+Marketing and product design takes from outside sources.

 - There is a nearly impossible to resist opportunity for upper management to personally cash-in with a one-time windfall through a rapid market expansion with much lower quality goods at still high prices with very high margins, irrevocably sacrificing brand, long-term employees and partners, and traditional customers.

 - There is significant confusion from traditional customers.
+Long time customers start to experience return-fatigue.

 - Some classics remain (but fewer and fewer).